We're committed to playing our part in responding to the challenges of climate change through adaptation and mitigation.

 In some cases, new regulations don't balance the need for higher quality standards with the potential carbon impact of delivering these standards.
 Better alignment of regulators and Government is essential if we're to deliver stretching carbon goals.

 We're governed by Local Authorities and Public Health England on this issue.
 It is up to each local authority to conduct consultations on proposals of new fluoridation schemes.
-If local authorities carry out proper public consultation and can prove the public supports such a move, they can ask Public Health England to ask their local water company to fluoridate.
+If local authorities carry out proper public consultation and can prove the public supports such a move, they can ask Public Health England to direct their local water company to fluoridate.